The Orchestras

 Orquesta La Juan D’Arienzo

-Ten men on stage for the Intermezzo Grand Night Milonga.
+Ten men on stage for the Intermezzo Party Night Milonga.

 Since the 2012 debut in Buenos Aires, La Juan D’Arienzo has aimed to offer listeners and dancers the characteristic music in the style of the legendary tango orchestra leader Juan D’Arienzo, who was known as the Rey del Compás, or the King of the Rhythm.
 The young and talented musicians not only offer that mode of one of the greatest orchestras in Argentine tango history, they also bring a freshness that has been welcomed by audiences around the world.